Jeevakrishna/OwnSpace/README.md

 ## OwnSpace
-it's simple PWA(progressive web app) productivity & management tools for student
+it's simple PWA(progressive web app) productivity tools for student

+-no login
+-no database